-Grant Thornton LLP, a firm of independent certified public accountants, will deliver to the Master District, on or before the settlement date of the Bonds, its verification report indicating that it has verified, in accordance with the Statement on Standards for Consulting Services established by the American Institute of Certified Public Accountants, the mathematical accuracy of the mathematical computations of the adequacy of the cash available at closing, to pay, when due, the maturing principal of, interest on and related call premium requirements, if any, of the Refunded Bonds.
+Public Finance Partners LLC will deliver to the Master District, on or before the Delivery Date of the Bonds, its verification report indicating that it has verified the mathematical accuracy of the mathematical computations of the adequacy of the cash and the maturing principal of and interest on the Escrowed Securities, to pay, when due, the maturing principal of, interest on and related call premium requirements, if any, of the Refunded Bonds.

-Grant Thornton LLP relied on the accuracy, completeness and reliability of all information provided to it by, and on all decisions and approvals of, the Master District.
-In addition, Grant Thornton LLP has relied on any information provided to it by the Master District's retained advisors, consultants or legal counsel.
-Grant Thornton LLP was not engaged to perform audit or attest services under AICPA auditing or attestation standards or to provide any form of attest report or opinion under such standards in conjunction with this engagement.
+Public Finance Partners LLC relied on the accuracy, completeness and reliability of all information provided to it by, and on all decisions and approvals of, the Master District.
+In addition, Public Finance Partners LLC has relied on any information provided to it by the Master District's retained advisors, consultants or legal counsel.